 Apres Ski Holidays

-For many people on their ski holidays, the apres-ski activities are as important as the skiing itself!
+Apres-ski partying and activities are as important as the skiing itself for many clients!
 Apres-ski is a huge part of the ski holiday experience, whether it be sitting with a pint on an outdoor terrace listening to live music, or dancing on the tables in your ski boots singing along to the very best Euro-pop.
 Although there’s just a couple of hours between the lifts closing and dinner being served, plenty of drinking and dancing can be packed in at brilliant venues!

 Some resorts naturally have a more lively and exciting apres scene than others, and if you’re imagining a specific kind of apres on your ski holiday, it’s important you choose your resort carefully.